-- Duct Tape – Yes, duct tape.
-It can be a life saver when dealing with a cut or wound where medical help may be too far away to quickly reach.
-Duct tape can quickly and safely pull together an open wound, and can buy you time until you can reach medical help.
+- Duct Tape: Yes, duct tape.
+It can be a life saver when trying to treat a cut or wound when medical help may be too far away to reach quickly.
+Duct tape can quickly and safely pull together an open wound, and can buy you the time you need to reach medical help.

 - Butterfly Sutures: Another great way to close up small wounds is to use something know as a butterfly suture.
 These types of adhesive strips pull the edges of a small cut together in the same way as a doctor’s stitches.

-When using duct tape or butterfly sutures to close a wound.
-Carefully clean the wound and wash out any foreign materials or debris.
-If you have some sort of antiseptic, apply it to the wound and dry the area.
+When using duct tape or butterfly sutures to close a wound, make sure you carefully clean the wound and wash out any foreign materials or debris.
+If you have any kind of antiseptic, apply it to the wound and dry the area.
 Start in the middle of the wound and apply the strips, pulling the cut together as tightly as possible.
 Work your way towards the edges, gently bringing the two sides together and taping them shut.

 Don’t Forget to Include Ways to Prevent Infection

-During a survival situation, where sanitation issues may become a problem, keeping your wounds clean and covered is extremely important.
+During a survival situation, where sanitation issues may become a problem, keeping your wounds clean and covered is critical to preventing problems.
 Infection can set in quickly, so you need to stay on top of any open cuts.
 That means it’s important to carry the following items: